colinwilson/lotusdocs.dev/content/docs/guides/features/plausible-analytics.md

 - **Open Source** - Plausible Analytics is completely open source so anyone can view, review and inspect the code they're running to verify whether their actions match their claims of privacy.
 - **Your data is encrypted** - Plausible minimize their data collection and whatever is tracked is kept **fully secured**, **encrypted** and hosted on servers **in the EU** (European Union) to ensure it's covered by strict laws on data privacy.

-You can read more about Plausible Analytics and their polices [here](https://plausible.io/about).
+You can read more about [Plausible Analytics and their polices](https://plausible.io/about).

 ## Create an Account with plausible.io